itsmrval/itsmrval/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🌱 &nbsp;I'm currently learning Go and Kubernetes\
+🌱 &nbsp;Learning Go and Kubernetes\
 ✍️ &nbsp;Working for [Scaleway](https://scaleway.com)\
-✉️ &nbsp;You can reach me at contact@valentinp.fr !
-I'll try to respond as soon as i can.
+✉️ &nbsp;You can reach me at contact@valentinp.fr, i'll try to respond as soon as i can.

 <img src="https://i.imgur.com/eO5gjYV.gif" align="right" width='300'/>